Malnati/pr-comment/README.md

 ## 🚀 About

 **PR Comment Pro v8.0.0** is a powerful GitHub Action that posts standardized comments on Pull Requests with advanced template support and "sticky" comment functionality.
-Unlike previous versions, it now uses a flexible variable substitution system with `envsubst`, allowing for unlimited custom variables in your templates.
+Unlike previous versions, it now uses a flexible variable-substitution system with `envsubst`, allowing unlimited custom variables in your templates.

 ### ✨ Key Features